Hwasong-16A: Description

-The missile is a two-stage, solid-fueled missile, using the first two stages of the Hwasong-18 solid-fueled ICBM.
-A solid-fuel IRBM would be able to threaten U.S. military bases such as on Guam as far as 3,300 km away from North Korea, while having the same advantages of being easier to move and quicker to launch than the liquid-fueled Hwasong-12 IRBM.
-North Korean media also claimed the missile was equipped with a hypersonic warhead, which was similar to the conical, finned maneuverable reentry vehicle (MaRV) payload used on the Hwasong-8's MaRV version.
+The Hwasong-16A is a two-stage, solid-fueled missile, uses the same booster as Hwasong-16B, which is based on the Hwasong-18 solid-fueled ICBM.
+A solid-fuel IRBM would be able to threaten U.S. military bases such as on Guam as far as 3,400 km away from North Korea, while having the same advantages of being easier to move and faster to launch than the liquid-fueled Hwasong-12 IRBM.
+North Korean media also claimed the missile was equipped with a hypersonic warhead, similar to the conical, finned maneuverable reentry vehicle (MaRV) payload used on the Hwasong-12A, which was tested in January 2022.
 Such a payload would complicate ballistic missile defenses due to its lower altitude flight path keeping it below radar coverage longer and the ability to perform terminal maneuvers.

-Data from the January 2024 test-fire showed that the missile achieved a maximum speed of 10 Mach.
+Data from its sole known test in January 2024 showed the missile had achieved a maximum speed of 10 Mach.

 History

 In November 2023, North Korea announced static ground tests of solid-fueled engines for a solid-fueled IRBM.

-On 14 January 2024, the missile made its public debut with a flight test, however, the missile was not officially named.
+On 14 January 2024, Hwasong-16A made its public debut with a flight test.
+According to North Korean state media, it was conducted by the DPRK Missile Administration, with the missile's formal name being unreported.

-After the maiden flight test of Hwasong-16B in April 2024, it is speculated that if the HGV payload-equipped version of the missile is designated as Hwasong-16B, then the previous MaRV payload-equipped version can be designated as Hwasong-16A.
-However, this designation remains unconfirmed.
+Its booster was used for the Hwasong-16B's maiden flight test on 2 April 2024.
+After the launch, the Hwasong-16A designation was suggested to be the missile's official name.
+However, it remains unconfirmed.